 Life Cycle Costing, Level of Repair Analysis and Support Related Costing

-The course is a comprehensive study of Cost of Ownership and Level of Repair Analysis (LoRA) principles and modelling techniques that can be applied to ownership cost estimation.
+The course is a comprehensive study of Cost of Ownership and Level of Repair Analysis (LORA) principles and modelling techniques that can be applied to ownership cost estimation.
 It considers how these models function and how they can and are used to inform the decision making process.
-It begins with a detailed discussion of the principles associated with costing and the LCC, TLC, and WLC and LoRA processes to determine how and why these techniques are applied.
+It begins with a detailed discussion of the principles associated with costing and the Life Cycle Costing, Through Life Costing and Whole Life Costing and LORA processes to determine how and why these techniques are applied.
 A series of syndicate-based exercises give delegates practice and opportunity for the hands-on development and use of models.
 The course prepares the student to be able to select, use and validate LCC, TLC, WLC and LORA models.

 Classroom Course: 5 Days

 This course is suitable for project review teams, bid teams ILS and LSA staff responsible for or associated with bid preparation, management or evaluation, in-service managers, costing and budgeting staff and those involved in future strategy planning.

 This course is endorsed by the Chartered Institute of Logistics and Transport (CILT) and contributes to Continuing Professional Development (CPD) hours.

 Module 1: Cost Concepts and Applications

 The underlying concepts of Cost effectiveness and Availability and how these may be addressed are considered, together with the various parameters and definitions that are necessary in order to develop the relevant figures of merit.

 The reasons and uses of Life Cycle Costing are discussed together with the essential terminology that is necessary to understand when considering the development and use of Cost estimates.
 The applications and limitations of LCC, TLC and WLC are discussed together with their roles in Budget forecasting and modelling.